thegreyham/dba-interview-jean/doc/README.md

 Liquibase is more flexible.
 We don't need to use a format naming for the changelog files like in flyway. (ex V1___ ) It is easier to use and it give support for rollback

+# how CI/CD workw
+The migration.yml actions will be lunch once there is a push event on any file in liquibase/db/changelog/packages/* or .github/workflows/migration.yml
+In the steps you will see that liquibase will be installed before being used.
+One impovements can be to use docker like in flyway